harishkumar2k4/VoxPedia/README.md

   * Context Tuning: Finding the right balance for chunk_size was difficult.
 I settled on 1000 characters to ensure the top-2 retrieved results provided sufficient detail for the LLM without exceeding its focus window.

   * Character Encoding: I encountered errors when loading files with special characters.
 This was resolved by forcing utf-8 encoding in the TextLoader to ensure cross-platform compatibility.

+# Task 3: Deploying an ASR Model

+This module deploys a high-performance Automatic Speech Recognition (ASR) service using FastAPI and the NVIDIA NeMo toolkit.
+It is designed to transcribe multilingual audio input into text.

+## Model Choice: IndicConformer-600M

+I chose the Indic-Conformer-600M-Multilingual hybrid model from AI4Bharat.

+- Benefits: It supports 22 Indian languages and uses a hybrid CTC-RNNT decoding strategy, providing a superior balance between word error rate (WER) and inference speed.

+- Implementation: The deployment uses the CTC decoding strategy for faster real-time response.

+## Technical Implementation & Optimization

+- FastAPI Wrapper: I wrapped the model in a FastAPI server to create a modular microservice.
+This allows the ASR "engine" to run on a GPU-enabled backend while serving requests from any lightweight frontend.

+- Universal Audio Normalization: ASR models are extremely sensitive to audio formats.
+I implemented a preprocessing layer using librosa and soundfile to ensure all inputs are converted to 16kHz Mono PCM-WAV before inference.

+- Direct FFmpeg Transcoding: To handle proprietary or compressed formats like .m4a and .mp3 on Windows, I integrated a subprocess call to the FFmpeg binary.
+This bypasses Python library limitations and ensures high-fidelity decoding.